Adler-p/SmartDine/menu/README.md

   - Price must be greater than 0
   - Category is required
   - Image URL must be a valid URL (optional)
-  - Availability must be either "available" or "out_of_stock" (optional)
+  - Availability must be either "available" or "out_of_stock" (optional, defaults to "available")
 - Response: 201 Created

 ### Update Menu Item